Anees-ur-Rehman-1/DevOps-repo/week 06/Continuous integration using jenkins.md

 3. Create a new Jenkins job: In Jenkins, a job represents a task that needs to be executed, such as building and testing your code.
 Create a new job by selecting "New Item" from the Jenkins dashboard and choosing the appropriate job type (e.g., Freestyle project, Pipeline).

 4. Configure your job: Provide a name for your job and configure its settings.
-For example, specify the source code repository URL, the branch to build, and the build triggers (e.g., polling for changes, webhooks).
+For example, specify the source code repository URL, the branch to build, and the build triggers (e.g., polling for changes, webhooks)

 5. Define build steps: Depending on your project's requirements, define the necessary build steps.
 This may involve compiling code, running tests, generating documentation, or any other required tasks.
 Jenkins provides a wide range of plugins to support various build tools and technologies.